God of War (franchise): Comic series and novels

 A two-volume comic series was published by Dark Horse Comics and follows Kratos' journey between the events of God of War III and the 2018 installment.
 It was written by Chris Roberson with art by Tony Parker.
 The first volume, also titled God of War, was published monthly from November 2018 to February 2019; Issue #0 was included digitally with the three different special editions of the 2018 game and the four-issue volume serves as a direct prequel story to the game.
+It shows Kratos trying to put his past life as a god behind him and live a quiet life with his family.
 The second volume, also four issues and subtitled Fallen God, was published monthly from March to June 2021; it was originally to begin publication in June 2020, but was delayed due to the COVID-19 pandemic.
-Taking place before the first volume, Fallen God covers the timespan from God of War III to that first volume.
+Taking place before the first volume, Fallen God covers the timespan from God of War III to that first volume, showing Kratos' journey from Greece to Egypt and finally Scandinavia.
 Both series were collected as trade paperbacks in May 2019 (Volume 1) and December 2021 (Volume 2), respectively.

 The God of War novels recount the events of the games and offer deeper insights into their stories.
 God of War, the official novelization of the first game, was written by Matthew Stover and Robert E. Vardeman.
 It was published on May 25, 2010, by Del Rey Books.
 God of War II, the second novelization of the series, was written by Vardeman alone and was published by Del Rey Books on February 12, 2013.
 The third novelization in the series, titled God of War – The Official Novelization, is of 2018's God of War, skipping a novelization of God of War III.
 It was released on August 28, 2018, by Titan Books and was written by Cory Barlog's father, James Barlog.